ntgovernment/securent-facebook-feed/README.md

 All links open in a new tab with security attributes (`rel="noopener noreferrer"`).

+## Photo Attachments

+The widget displays photo attachments from Facebook posts:

+- Posts with photos show a "View Photo" button with a photo icon
+- Clicking the button opens the photo on Facebook in a new tab
+- Photo links are visually distinct with a blue background
+- Supports ARIA labels for screen readers

+**Note**: The widget displays links to Facebook photos, not embedded images.
+To display actual photos inline, your server-side API would need to return direct image URLs from Facebook Graph API's `attachments{media}` field.

 ## Customizing Header Content

 The widget supports custom HTML content below the title, perfect for WYSIWYG editor integration: